The Course

 This hole is named after the legendary Australian golfer Billy Dunk, who on his way to winning the prestigious 1960 NSW PGA Championship, made an albatross on the hole when it was a par 5.
 Since then, the downhill dog leg left has been transformed into the most challenging hole on the course, now as a par 4.
 An accurate and well struck drive is required to avoid water left and trees right, leaving a long approach shot to a small green.
 The green is guarded by both water and dense paper bark trees, further adding to this hole's tough reputation.

-Hole 3: Brush Box (PAR 3) - 180m
+Hole 3: The Weather Station (PAR 3) - 180m

 Hole 4: The Oval (PAR 5) - 464m